contactsmriti/face_recognitionAttendenceSystem/README.md

     on windows: pip install opencv-python
                 pip install face_recognition
              (same way install other libraries)

+  in windows cmake compiler is most of the time not found so for that install visual studio

 To run these files in system.
 Create a folder (eg. project)